ilikeorangutans/omf/README.markdown

 All modules produce valid and runnable OSGI bundles and there's an OSGI specific bundle that exports a session factory as an OSGI service.
 However, due to the more restrictive class loading, there's still issues with incorrect class references.

-The current implementation works fine
+The current implementation works fine, but from time to time you'll have to manually refresh its packages.